thiloshon/Personal-Plastic-Interceptor/README.md

 1. Differentiate Plastic, Tin and Polythene debris in waterways.
 2. Intercept plastic automatically without user intervention.
 3. Real time update with web Dashboard.
+4. Alert user when rainfall is expected.
+5. Show amount of animals saved to encourage user.
+6. Show history and statistics of trash collected by user.
-4. Works online and Off the grid.
+7. Works online and Off the grid.
-5. Runs without altering/harming the environment.
+8. Runs without altering/harming the environment.
 Simply place the device on waterway and remove when not needed.
-6. Affordable and ease to use.
+9. Affordable and ease to use.

 ## Project roadmap